 Pregnant women and women who have had a baby in the last 12 months get free NHS dental treatment.
 You may have to show proof, such as a maternity exemption certificate (MatEx), a maternity certificate (MATB1), or your baby's birth certificate.

-If you gave birth more than 12 months ago, you won't be entitled to free NHS dental treatment.
+If you gave birth more than 12 months ago, you will not be entitled to free NHS dental treatment.
 The MatEx only gives exemption from NHS prescriptions.

-When do I tell the dentist that I don't have to pay?
+When do I tell the dentist that I do not have to pay?

 Tell your dental practice you want NHS treatment when you make an appointment.
-When you arrive for your appointment, you'll be given a form to fill out – if you don't have to pay, put a cross in the appropriate box.
+When you arrive for your appointment, you'll be given a form to fill out – if you do not have to pay, put a cross in the appropriate box.